 The Australian cattle dog Rottweiler is not a breed for the first-time dog owner as they demand a confident handler who is consistent and experienced in handling working dogs.

 Proper training is also crucial to the Australian cattle dog Rottweiler mix since they need an owner willing to continue a lifetime of obedience training with a firm yet cheerful hand.
 Without training, this pup is prone to ankle nipping and herding and can become possessive over family members.

 Socialization is equally important to the cattle dog Rottweiler mixed breed because both parent breeds can be naturally aloof and suspicious of strangers.
 Early exposure to strangers and other animals plays a significant role in socialization.

-This hybrid dog is not a good match for households with small children or small pets, though, their heel-nipping and herding behavior and a high prey drive of both contributing breeds.
+This hybrid dog is not a good match for households with small children or small pets, though their heel-nipping and herding behavior and the high prey drive of both contributing breeds.

 - Hip dysplasia

 - Elbow dysplasia

 - Patellar luxation